cyan-at/eventdispatch/python3/eventdispatch/docs/index.md

 ---

-For any new messaging mechanism integrations or use case ideas, [email me!](mailto:cyanatg@gmail.com)
+For any new messaging mechanism integrations or use case ideas, <a href="mailto:cyanatg@gmail.com">email me!</a>